osmandapp/docs/content/osmand/plugins/wikipedia.md

 {% ios%}

-With the preferred language established for Wikipedia, for example, a French POI will show the text in English.
+With the preferred language established for Wikipedia, for example, a French POI can show the text in English (see the figure below).

 ![French Wikipedia POI in English in iOS](/assets/images/plugins/wikipedia/ios_wiki_language2.png)